 - Interest rate: When you refinance student loans, you might be able to secure a lower interest rate on your new loan.
-A federal student loan consolidation gives you the weighted average of your existing loans as your new interest rate.
+A federal student loan consolidation, on the other hand, gives you the weighted average of your existing loans as your new interest rate.

 - Repayment options: With a federal student loan consolidation, you may qualify for more repayment options, such as income-driven repayment.
 With refinancing, you’ll have a range of term lengths to choose from.

 - Default solutions: If you’re past due on your federal student loans, you will likely have a hard time qualifying to refinance with a private lender.
 However, you might still be eligible to consolidate your loans either with a new income-driven repayment plan or after you make a new, approved payment arrangement.